A winning hair combo that we can’t get enough of!

 2. Straight Bang on Curly Hair

-Here’s the thing about beauty, it’s ok to break the rules.
+Here’s the thing about beauty: sometimes it’s ok to break the rules!
 This straight bang and curly hair hybrid has tons of edge and personality.
 If your hair is naturally curly, opt for using a product that will prevent your bangs from reverting due to humidity.
 Try using Bed Head by TIGI Straighten Out Straightening Cream on just your bangs before flat ironing or blowdrying your fringe and set with a climate protection hairspray like TRESemmé Climate Protection Finishing Spray.

 3. Wavy Curtain Bangs

-This look is ideal for those who have natural curly hair with bangs but hate having their fringe right in their eyes, or simply need a new style idea every now and again.
+This look is ideal for those who have naturally curly hair with bangs but hate having their fringe right in their eyes or simply need a new style idea every now and again.
 Create a subtle part to spread your bangs apart.
 Use a holding spray with a firm hold, like TRESemmé TRES TWO Freeze Hold Hairspray, to keep your bangs in place.

 4. Voluminous Curly Hair and Bangs

 Girls with curls love a bit of volume from time to time.
 Give your fringe a bit of height as well.
-To create lift, wash your hair with a volumizing wash and care system like Bed Head by TIGI Epic Volume Shampoo and Bed Head by TIGI Epic Volume Conditioner.
-When drying damp hair, simply use your hands while diffusing to lift the roots and encourage volume.
+To create lift, wash your hair with a volumizing wash and care system.
+Then when drying damp hair, simply use your hands while diffusing to lift the roots and encourage volume.